 Carlos Arturo Flores

-Carlos Flores professor of music at Andrews University, retired in 2017 after teaching at AU since 1998.
+Carlos Flores, professor of music at Andrews University, retired in 2017 after forty-two years in Seventh-day Adventist education and teaching at AU since 1998.
 While at AU, he taught piano, music theory and music technology, and chaired the music department from 2006 to 2013.
-Before going to AU, Flores was Vice-president for Academic Affairs at Atlantic Union College.
-Previous positions included chairing the music programs at Montemorelos University in Mexico and Antillean Adventist University in Puerto Rico.
+Flores had previously served as Vice-president for Academic Affairs at Atlantic Union College and chaired the music programs at Montemorelos University in Mexico and Antillean Adventist University in Puerto Rico.

 Carlos was born in Mexico City, Mexico, one of four brothers in a musical family of five children.
 Like his siblings, he was given piano lessons beginning at about age six.
 When the family moved to Montemorelos in 1964, the children also learned to play marimba from a player who had come to UM as a student.
 The brothers and the student formed a marimba ensemble that traveled extensively in Mexico and the U.S. in the 1960s, all playing together on a large seven-octave marimba.